 - a.
 Cultivation of personal piety.
 What personal devotional practices do you intend? - b.
-Opportunities for spiritual direction?
+Opportunities for spiritual direction.
 Consider this as an adjunct to your spiritual well-being. - c.
-Visit members, including youth, aged, the bereaved, inactives, etc. (Ten hours of such calling per week would be average.) - d.
+Visit members, including youth, aged, the bereaved, etc.

+- d.
 Visit unchurched people.
 (Harder to identify in some locales, but present most everywhere.
-Get acquainted with your community as a mission field.
-Two such calls per week would be average, if outreach is taken seriously.) - e.
-Grief ministry, including visits with the sick, the bereaved, those separated or divorced, the unemployed, etc. (Time factored into #3 above.) - f.
-Counsel, either as a result of personal contact or from referrals.
-Don't be concerned with distinguishing where pastoral visiting leaves off and counseling begins.
-Sensitive, persistent care for people often eventuates into a form of counseling. - g.
-Evaluation of pastoral calls by the use of verbatims.
-(One per month would be average.) - h.
-Assist all members to participate in this ministry by including others when making calls or by recruiting persons who have received specific ministry and/or training. - i.
+Get acquainted with your community as a mission field. - e.
+Grief ministry, including visits with the sick, the bereaved, those separated or divorced, the unemployed, etc. - f.
+Evaluation of pastoral calls by the use of verbatims. - g.
+Equip and train members to serve in this ministry by including others when making calls or by recruiting persons who have received specific ministry and/or training. - h.
 Study opportunities in the area of pastoral care and counseling.
 Specify particulars.

-7. Social Ministry
+7. Social Justice Ministry

 - a.
-Participate in programs of social outreach conducted by the congregation or other church/community agencies.
-(One-half day per week would be considered average.) - b.
-Work with the social ministry committee or other committees addressing social issues or assessing community needs. - c.
+Participate in programs of social outreach conducted by the congregation or other church/community agencies. - Work with the appropriate congregational committee or other committees addressing social justice issues or assessing community needs. - c.
 Develop a referral list using governmental, private, and church agencies. - d.
 Assess the church critically as an institution in relation to the adequacy of its ministry among the people it serves. - e.
 Challenge practices in the congregation and community which foster or support sexism, racism, or ageism.
 Review, in advance, challenge strategies with your supervisor. - f.
-Cooperate with other congregations or agencies in ministering to the homeless, the gay and lesbian communities, and the disenfranchised of the community.
+Cooperate with other congregations or agencies in ministering to the disenfranchised of the community.
 Don't surprise your supervisor with the nature of your cooperative efforts. - g.
 Learn intervention tactics in situations involving alcoholism, drug dependency, child or spouse abuse, etc. If possible, assist with an intervention. - h.
 Study opportunities you expect to have or seek out in the area of social ministry.